 We do not have a responsibility to extend a person's life as long as possible, irrespective of the condition of that life.
-There is room for recognizing that a patient will have greater comfort and dignity if he or she is not put through further treatment but helped to be comfortable and allowed to prepare for death.
-The mythology of our society is that we can always hold off death with our medical prowess.
-Despite the fact that every day we see the evidence against it, yet this view of life and death persists.
-Christians know that death remains the last enemy, and that there is a point at which we should accept that and try to help others to accept it.
+Sometimes, we recognise that a patient will have greater comfort and dignity if they are not put through further treatment but helped to be comfortable and allowed to prepare for death.
+Our society likes to think that medical prowess is stronger than death.
+Despite daily evidence to the contrary, we are told that we can always hold off death.
+This is a myth.
+There is a point at which the proper response is acceptance.

 Clarifying the distinction between euthanasia and allowing to die does not solve all our ethical conundrums.
 There are still very difficult decisions to be made about how long and how aggressively to keep treating patients.
 These decisions need to be made carefully and, when possible, the patient and his or her family should be the ones who make decisions, on the basis of good information and with the support of the medical staff.
-Modern medical practice emphasises the right of the patient to make decisions about their care, and the Christian view of the dignity of humans supports this approach.
-The practical reality of dealing with serious illness is that decisions have to be made about what is likely to happen, and in the midst of uncertainties the patient's wishes should be primary.

-Recent discussion has made more use of the term Physician Assisted Suicide (PAS).
-This term applies to a situation, such as that of Brittany Maynard, in which the patient is able to take a drug prescribed for them by a doctor.
-It makes clearer that the choice to end life belongs to the patient, not the doctor, and may reduce some fears of doctors acting arbitrarily to end the life of a vulnerable patient.
-The term shifts the responsibility and action away from the physician to the patient and views ending the patient's life as their own action (hence it is termed suicide).
-It is often argued that to be able to choose to end one's own life is a basic human right, and is significantly different to a doctor taking a patient's life.3
+Recent discussion has made more use of the terms Physician Assisted Suicide (PAS) and, even more recently, Voluntary Assisted Dying (VAD).
+This term applies to a situation, such as that of Brittany Maynard, in which the patient takes a prescribed drug to end their life.
+Using the word 'voluntary' emphasises the patient's agency.
+This may reduce fear about doctors acting arbitrarily to end the life of a vulnerable patient.
+It is often argued that the ability to end one's life voluntarily is a basic human right.
+This, it is said, is significantly different to a doctor taking a patient's life.3

-The argument for PAS often includes the claim that choosing to end one's life is the equivalent of refusing treatment.
-That is, the same argument that is made for the equivalence of allowing to die and killing, in the case of euthanasia, is applied to the patient's choice in PAS.
+Arguments for VAD often include the claim VAD often includes the claim that choosing to end one's life is the equivalent of refusing treatment.
+This is similar to the claim discussed previously regarding euthanasia-that allowing to die and killing are equivalent.
 But if those arguments are not convincing in the case of the doctor's action, then they are not convincing when applied to the patients action.
 In neither case is allowing to die the same as taking life.
-What is more, Christian teaching has been that suicide - taking one's own life is wrong.
-Western societies are increasingly concerned about suicide and campaign to prevent it.
+What is more, Christian teaching has been that suicide - taking one's own life - is tragic.
+Western societies are increasingly concerned about suicide and are working to prevent it.
 In this, they recognise that life is valuable and should be preserved and protected.
-It is tragic that PAS is promoted alongside suicide prevention schemes.
-In reality, the protections for the abuse of PAS differ little from those of euthanasia.4
+It is tragic that VAD is promoted alongside suicide prevention schemes.